 During the period 2019/20 the Trust had 38 trained appraisers who are appointed through interview and receive specific training prior to commencement as an appraiser.
-Each appraiser Appraiser bevelopment Group meetings provide an opportunity and to share good practice.
+Each appraiser must have regular training updates, once in five years as a minimum.
+Each appraiser is expected to have further training by attending at least one of the six Appraiser Development Group meetings per year.
+The Appraiser Development Group meetings provide an opportunity for appraisers to discuss current appraisal issues, calibrate their judgements, problem-solve and to share good practice.
 Attendance at the meetings has increased with positive feedback received from Appraisers regarding topics for discussion/debate.